-SQ A350 vs. 777-300ER: Which Premium Economy Seat is Actually Better?
+SQ A350 vs 777-300ER: Which Seat is Better?
+(2026)

 If you have the luxury of choosing between the Airbus A350-900 and the Boeing 777-300ER for your next Singapore Airlines flight, you might assume the experience is identical.
 After all, both aircraft feature the same leather-clad recliner seats and the same "Book the Cook" service.